shargar/papers/journal.md

 # Title
 Measurement - model comparison of secondary organic aerosol over West Africa

+# Abstract
+Abstracts are hard to write.
+That's why we do it last.

 # Introduction section
 We present measurements of SOA over West Africa.
 The measurements were made using an AMS, as described in Bloggs et al 2004.